 There are a lot of interesting things to photograph that sit right in the middle of what I can image with those two other setups.
 An 80MM APO refractor fills that gap nicely.
 Add an inexpensive solar filter, and it also becomes a white-light solar scope!

-- Celestron CGEM or CG-5 EQ Mount (current model of the CG-5 would be the Advanced VX Mount)
+- Celestron CGEM or CG-5 EQ Mount (current model of the CG-5 would be the Advanced VX Mount (see it on Amazon)

 - Stellarvue 80mm f/6 APO (480mm)